Kevin Walker (linebacker)

-Kevin Walker (born December 24, 1965) who went to West Milford High School in West Milford, New Jersey is a former American football linebacker for the Cincinnati Bengals of the National Football League (NFL).
+Kevin Walker (born December 24, 1965) is an American former professional football player who was a linebacker for the Cincinnati Bengals of the National Football League (NFL).
 Walker is most notable for making the tackle that ultimately ended the career of Bo Jackson.
+He went to West Milford High School in West Milford, New Jersey.

 Professional career

-Walker was a 3rd round draft choice of the Cincinnati Bengals out of the University of Maryland in the 1988 NFL Draft.
+Walker was selected 57th overall by the Cincinnati Bengals out of the University of Maryland in the 1988 NFL draft.
 Walker was a regular throughout the 1989 and 1990 seasons and was a part of the Cincinnati Bengals team that reached Super Bowl XXIII.
 During the 1990 playoffs, Walker made a routine tackle on Los Angeles Raiders star running back Bo Jackson that caused a serious hip injury that ended Jackson's football career.

 Walker's career came to an end with an injury of his own torn knee ligament during a game against the Seattle Seahawks.
 Walker had previously injured a knee during the 1988 season.